"The Old Guard" Is the Most Refreshing Comic Book Movie in a Long Time

 On the other hand, the villains are so laughably, outlandishly evil that they wouldn't feel out of place in an old-fashioned Saturday morning cartoon.
 Wanting the heroes to prevail becomes less about the eternal battle of good versus evil and more about just wanting Harry Melling (yes, the villain is Dudley Dursley) to shut up about his cliched evil CEO antics.
 But even then, there's something to be said for a comic book adaptation that isn't afraid to be upfront with its eccentricities.

 If you're caught between Marvel's decade-long affair with superhero movies and the hit-or-miss gambles of DC's Extended Universe, The Old Guard offers a refreshing middle ground to the genre, fully embracing its nature as a live-action version of a graphic novel.
-It's not only a wild and entertaining film in its own right, but it also makes for a riveting argument for why you should start reading comic books.As far as Netflix-exclusive movies go–even as far as superhero movies go–
+It's not only a wild and entertaining film in its own right, but it also makes for a riveting argument for why you should start reading comic books.As far as Netflix-exclusive movies go–even as far as superhero movies go–The Old Guard is one you should absolutely not miss.

 - The 9 Best Movies Coming to Netflix in March - Popdust ›